ritvik2106/functional_metrics/README.md

 For each k-grams where k is in [2, max_ngrams] :
     Get k-grams of continuous chars in actual and predicted.
     Check how many are matching
-    Compare the number of matching k-grams against total k-grams in Actual (Recall) and total k-grams in Predicted ( Take maximum of precision and
+    Compare the number of matching k-grams against total k-grams in Actual (Recall) and total k-grams in Predicted (Precision)
+    Take maximum of precision and
 Take average of the maximum scores across all k-grams
 ```